 Kevin Spacey grabbed man’s crotch and told him to ‘be cool’, court told

-Second day of sex assault trial told actor had ‘panicked’ look on face when man rejected him
+Second day of sex assault trial hears actor had ‘panicked’ look on face when man rejected him

-The alleged victim, who cannot be named for legal reasons, told a police officer the Hollywood star had kissed his neck twice before grabbing him, saying the words “Be cool, be cool”.

-In the interview, played to the jury at Southwark Crown Court, the man detailed an incident at an address where Spacey was staying in the Cotswolds, which happened after he accidentally let the actor’s dog out.
+In the interview, played to the jury at Southwark Crown Court, the man detailed an alleged incident at an address where Spacey was staying in the Cotswolds, which he said took place after he had accidentally let the actor’s dog out.

-He said the incident “shook” him and it was “unwanted” and that he has since “stopped ever watching or purchasing anything he (Spacey) had ever been involved in”.
+He said the actor’s behaviour “shook” him and that it was “unwanted”, and that he had since “stopped ever watching or purchasing anything he [Spacey] had ever been involved in”.

-After telling the officer he apologised to Spacey for the dog momentarily escaping, the complainant said: “At which point he came towards me in a huggy motion and said ‘Don’t worry about it, it is cool, it is cool.’
+The complainant said he apologised to Spacey for the dog having briefly escaped, “at which point he came towards me in a huggy motion and said, ‘Don’t worry about it, it is cool, it is cool.’

-The man told police Spacey became “quite open” with them, but began touching the legs of members of the group.
+The man told police Spacey had become “quite open” with them, but had begun to touch the legs of members of the group.

 Jurors heard that the star had 20 to 30 joints of marijuana at a property where he was staying and began showing people around.

-The alleged victim said he smoked on the veranda with a friend and they joked about why some guests were so star-struck by the actor, before the alleged victim accidentally let Spacey’s dog out when they went inside.
+The alleged victim said he had smoked on the veranda with a friend and they had joked about why some guests were so starstruck by the actor, before the alleged victim accidentally let Spacey’s dog out when they went inside.

 Spacey, 63, has been described by the prosecution as a “sexual bully” as he stands trial accused of sex offences against four men between 2001 and 2013.